 Those you see in the afternoon were most likely feeding far away in the morning.
 Of course, some birds are territorial and are around throughout the day.

-Understanding how birds behave when it comes to feeding can help you understand why they've stopped showing up.
+Understanding how birds behave when it comes to feeding can help you understand what it means when they've stopped showing up.
 Here are some things to look for.

 Cats roaming near feeders will cause birds to stop coming around.
 Hawks in nearby trees or soaring overhead will cause a sudden disappearance of feeder birds.